The-5th-Dimension/Earendel-Pro-Track-Celestial-Tracker-Working/README.md

 <h2>Overview</h2>
 <h3>Introduction</h3>
 <p>
     "Earendel Pro-Track" is a project that aims to design a telescope mount capable of automatically locating and keeping track of stellar objects.
-The desired stellar object can be selected through the user interface, and once that information is transfered to the telescope mount in the form of celestial coordinates, it turns to that stellar object, and starts observing.
+The desired stellar object can be selected through the user interface, and once that information is transferred to the telescope mount in the form of celestial coordinates, it turns to that stellar object, and starts observing.
 </p>

 <h3>Features</h3>